Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Demon Deacons have one ATS win in two games as a favorite of 16.5 points or more.

-- In games that Wake Forest piles up more than 443.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Wake Forest totals over 443.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Demon Deacons have turned the ball over six times this season, four fewer than the Blue Devils have forced (10).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.